Encharted Cook

 Notes

-These really are best served on the same day as baked, but they will keep up to 2 days in a sealed container.
+These are best served the same day they are baked, but they will keep up to 2 days in a sealed container.

 Calories: 227kcal | Carbohydrates: 23g | Protein: 3g | Fat: 13g | Saturated Fat: 3g | Cholesterol: 1mg | Sodium: 157mg | Potassium: 124mg | Sugar: 6g | Vitamin A: 25IU | Calcium: 53mg | Iron: 1.1mg